Updates and Patches

 Challenges and Best Practices

-- Test patches in a qualification environment before production.
+- Always test patches in a staging or test environment first.

-- Applying patches on fixed days doesn't ensure post-patch stability.
+- Applying patches on a fixed schedule doesn't guarantee system stability afterward.

 Recommendations